Thank you for considering Georgia Campus – Philadelphia College of Osteopathic Medicine’s

 Yes.
 Donors are needed to support programs in medical education and research.

-You may register as a donor by completing the College’s donor documents.
-You may telephone or write to the College’s program director to obtain donation forms or other information about the program.
+You may register as a body donor by completing our donor documents.
+You may telephone or write to the program director to obtain donation forms or other information about the program.
 You must sign the donation form in the presence of two witnesses, who must then countersign the document in your presence.
 You should also obtain the signatures of your closest family members on the donation form.
 Although the Georgia Anatomical Gift Act allows individuals to donate their bodies without consent from the next of kin, it is the policy of the College not to accept a donation if the donor’s closest relatives object.
 If you wish to revoke the donation, you may do so at any time by writing the program director.

 Yes.
 However, due to the need for special embalming preparation of the body, please discuss your desires in advance with the program director.

 No. The College will pay the cost to transport the donor to the College once they are accepted into the donor program.
 The College will also pay the expense of cremating the accepted donor once the medical students have concluded their study.
 However, if the College is unable to accept the donor, the family or estate will be responsible for the costs associated with any final disposition.

 Any Georgia resident 18 years of age or older may donate his or her body to the GA-PCOM Body Donation Program.
 The College also honors next of kin donations.
 The Georgia Anatomical Gift Act permits the following persons, in order of priority, to make a donation on behalf of the deceased:

-No. The College’s medical students study the body as a whole.
+No. Medical students study the body as a whole.
 Therefore, a donation cannot be accepted if organs or tissue have been removed.